| A Brief History

 An appropriation of $500 million was set aside for the relief effort, with $250 million of that

+money designated for use by the states.
 This money, according to the Federal Emergency Relief Act, was to be used “to make grants to

 the several states to aid in meeting the costs of furnishing relief and in relieving the